Keeping your tyres safe this winter*

 Make sure you always have a spare

 Even if you don’t know how to change a tyre (I certainly do NOT!) you should still make sure that your spare tyre is all present and correct.
 Don’t forget the spare when checking the tread and tyre pressure.
 Someone may be able to help you change it if you get a flat and, if you end up calling your breakdown cover, they will be able to swap it over and get you on your way.
+You might even be able to get mechanical breakdown insurance ideas so you are covered from any future break down.

 Consider winter tyres